G-Schumacher44/ecom_sales_data_generator/CONFIG_GUIDE.md

 ### Sales Funnel & Conversion

+`order_days_back`: Defines the total duration of the simulation in days (e.g., 365 for one year).
+All generated events, from signups to orders and returns, will occur within this time window, ending on the current date.

 `conversion_rate`: The baseline probability that a `shopping_cart` will be successfully converted into an `order`.

 `first_purchase_conversion_boost`: A multiplier that increases the conversion rate for a customer's *first* potential purchase, based on their `signup_channel`.
 This simulates more effective onboarding for certain channels (e.g., `Phone`).